Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Compute-accuracy Trade-off Between Different Baselines and Our ARC-JSD

-We mainly compare the computational efficiency between the Contextcite~\cite{cohen2024contextcite} and our proposed ARC-JSD when attributing responses to relevant context.
-As Figure~\ref{fig:run_time_comp} shows, our ARC-JSD method can achieve up to 3-fold speedup compared to the Contextcite baseline.
-The main reason is that our ARC-JSD only needs $|\mathcal{C}|+1$ RAG forward calls to locate top-relevant context, where $|\mathcal{C}|$ is significantly smaller than Contextcite's $n$ calls ($n+1=256$ can achieve a stable RMSE based on their work~\cite{cohen2024contextcite}).
+We mainly compare the compute-accuracy trade-off between different baselines and our proposed ARC-JSD when attributing responses to relevant context.
+As Figure~\ref{fig:run_time_comp_hotpot} and~\ref{fig:run_time_comp_tyda} show, our ARC-JSD method can achieve up to 3-fold speedup compared to other baselines.
+In addition, ARC-JSD is consistently Pareto-optimal over different LLM backbone sizes.